Rakesh-Gurrala/CurrencyConvertion/README.md

 Implement API Integration Service

 Create a service that makes an HTTP request to fetch exchange rates and returns them in a structured format.

-🔹 Step 3: Implement REST Endpoints
+🔹Step 3: Implement REST Endpoints
 Create an Endpoint to Fetch Exchange Rates

 A GET API /api/rates?base=USD allows users to fetch exchange rates based on a given currency.